Pipe velocity calculator

 v = Q / A, with A = pi D^2 / 4, so v = 4Q / (pi D^2)

-and the flow for a given velocity is Q = v A. Here v is mean velocity (m/s), Q is volumetric flow (m^3/s) and D is internal diameter (m).
+and the flow for a given velocity is Q = v A. Here v is mean velocity (m/s), Q is volumetric flow (m^3/s) and D is the internal diameter (m).
 This is a geometric result and does not depend on the fluid.

 Inputs